Best Windows Laptops for Remote Work in 2026

 Best for Travel and Commuting

 Choose the Lenovo ThinkPad X1 Carbon Gen 13 or Microsoft Surface Laptop 7.
 The ThinkPad at 2.17 lbs is the lightest; the Surface Laptop 7 has the longest battery life.
 Both fit easily in backpacks without adding meaningful weight, and both survive a full day without a charger.
+Note the Surface’s April 2026 price increase before committing.

 Best for Corporate IT Environments